-When the contracts for the Vezins and Roche-Qui-Boit hydroelectric dams were not renewed, the French Ministry of the Environment decided in 2012 that the dams would be removed to restore ecological continuity.
-This decision came about as a result of the EU water framework directive (WFD) and the French Grenelle Environment Forum (i.e., discussion of the “blue corridor” concept).
+When the concession for the Vezins and Roche-Qui-Boit hydroelectric dams was not renewed, the French Ministry of the Environment decided that the dams would be removed in 2012.
+The goal was to restore ecological continuity between the terrestrial and marine habitats connected by the river basin.
+This decision came about as a result of the EU water framework directive (WFD) and the French Grenelle Environment Forum.

-Within landscapes, dams represent breaks in ecological continuity.
-They result in major changes to hydrological regimes, water temperatures, species migration, and biogeochemical cycles.
+Breaking ecologic continuum, dams are at the root of significant modifications of hydrologic regime, water temperature, biologic and biogeochemical flows.
 They also cause socioeconomic concerns because many of the hydroelectric dams built in the early 1910s and 1920s have aged, resulting in greater security risks and diminished economic returns.
 Across the globe, more and more dams are being removed, and projects are underway to restore the ecology of watercourses.
-In order to gauge the success of these efforts, international research is on the rise.
+It is necessary to gauge the success of these restoration efforts.
+Consequently, international research dedicated to this topic is on the rise.

-To date, the US has been the most proactive in dismantling dams.
+To date, The Ushas been the most proactive in dismantling dams.
 However, few dam removal projects have been the object of scientific monitoring, and most of the dams concerned have been small (<15 m).
-The studies that have taken place have focused on restoring populations of diadromous fish, which are a societal and cultural resource and bioindicators of the impacts of climate change on watercourses.